 Thank you for considering Bright Ideas for your child.
 I am confident you will find our early childhood program to be a perfect balance between fostering a playful childhood and offering an enriching start to academics.

-Bright Ideas is not a large chain or franchise.
-The school opened in 1991 motivated by the need to provide a positive early childhood experience.
-I joined the staff in 1996 and bought the school with my husband in 2018.
-At Bright Ideas I keep the class sizes small, student-to-teacher ratio low and the curriculum challenging, creative and unique.
-The curriculum was written to provide children a blend of academics in a setting which encourages individuality, creativity, success and a love for school.
+Bright Ideas was opened in 1991 motivated by the need to provide a positive early childhood experience.
+I joined the staff in 1997 and served as the Assistant Director for many years before purchasing the preschool in 2018 with my husband, Keith.
+At Bright Ideas I keep the class sizes small and the curriculum challenging, creative and unique.
+The curriculum is aligned with the expectations defined by the Rhode Island Early Learning and Development Standards (RIELDS) and was written to provide children a blend of academics in a setting which encourages individuality, creativity, success and a love for school.

 I am fortunate to have a dedicated and experienced faculty who can implement this approach.

 Bright Ideas carries a rich history in progressive early childhood education.
-The school enrolls approximately 100 students from Newport County and southern Rhode Island.
+The school enrolls approximately 100 students from southern Rhode Island and southeastern Massachusetts (primarily Newport County).
 Over the years we have savored watching many of our children arrive in diapers and leave us to enter kindergarten.
 It is a bittersweet pleasure.